 - Benchmarking – When you have studied Chinese for awhile, you will enter the “intermediate plateau”, where it feels like no matter how much youstudy, you don’t really learn much.
 You do, thugh, it’s just that you might not notice.
 One way of getting around that is to benchmark properly.
 Writing a blog makes tht a lot easier and is indeed a form of benchmarking in itself.

 Start your own blog in Chinese

 Starting a blog is easy and free unless you want a fancy solution.
-I’m not going to go into the details of how to set up a blog on your own (check this article), but make sure whatever service you choose is accessible in China if you plan to show your blog to people there.
+I’m not going to go into the details of how to set up a blog on your own (check this article or this website), but make sure whatever service you choose is accessible in China if you plan to show your blog to people there.

 If you start a blog to practise your writing, why don’t you let us know about it by leaving a comment below?
 Wouldn’t it be cool to be able to look back on your progress a couple of years from now?
 I’ve run a blog in Chinese since 2008, so let’s use that as an example.

 I started a blog to practice my Chinese writing when I moved to Taiwan in 2008.
 I wrote about 75 articles over the course of five years but haven’t published anything since 2013.
 This means that it’s possible to see what I wrote during this period.
 Here are a few selected articles if you’re curious:

 - 2009： 下課後 – 大家再做些什麼？

 I had honestly forgotten about half of these articles, so writing this post took twice as long as expected because I got stuck reading through them.
 Naturally, you don’t need to make your blog publicly available if you don’t want to!
 Just don’t give out the address or password protect your posts if you want to.